champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-02-13-mini-storything-1.md

 URL:
 ---

-## Assignment
+??? quote "Assignment"
     Last week you read an article on audience archetypes and identified your own archetype.
 For your first mini-thing, tell us what what your archetype is, and share a piece of media (image, gif, song, video, etc) that captures the character of your audience archetype in a post on the #Mini-things channel.
 Why did you choose this piece of media?
 How does it reflect your audience archetype?

-***

 <div class="aspect-ratio aspect-ratio--square">
   <img class="aspect-ratio--content" src="../assets/2021-02-13-INTE-5340-GIPHY-1.gif" title="Glow Machine Learning GIF"></img>